CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## 1.1 Create a container for the database server

 Here we will create a container for the database and run the site against this database.
-Create a folder called UmbDock in the root folder of this project.
+Create a folder called UmbData in the root folder of this project.

-Create a blank file in the UmbDock folder called Dockerfile.
+Create a blank file in the UmbData folder called Dockerfile.
 This will define the database container, and also describe the configuration we will use with that database container.

 *Note : the case of the file is important - it needs to be called Dockerfile with no extension*